-Wareham CEA rates starting in January 2021
+Wareham CEA program rates

 The Wareham CEA program has been renewed as part of a 25-community purchasing group, effective January 2021 and going through December 2023.